Cucumber Beetle Battle: How To Rid Your Garden Of These Pests

 Once the larvae have grown over a period of a few weeks, they will pupate in the soil.
-When pupation has concluded, the adult will emerge and begin the cucumber beetle life cycle anew.
+When pupation has concluded, the adult beetles will emerge and begin the cucumber beetle life cycle anew.

 Common Habitats for Cucumber Beetle

-Different beetles inhabit different areas depending on their species.
+Different cucumber beetles inhabit different areas depending on their species.
 Some species are incapable of overwintering (usually the warmer-climate species), but there’s a few cold-weather varieties that do.
 These enter a state of diapause in compost piles or under soil.
 That’s almost like a state of suspended animation.
 Once warmer weather has returned, the adults emerge to continue life as normal.

 What Do Cucumber Beetles Eat?